solarsailer/matthieuoger.com/_posts/2013-08-05-os-wp-winrt.md

 When the announcement of WinRT became public, I wondered why Microsoft did not leverage its Windows Phone OS, instead of starting from scratch with Windows 8.
 A tablet with Windows Phone would have been far better than a tablet with the fail that is WinRT/Windows 8.

 [^1]: To be fair, however, even then I thought that iOS was a superior OS.
-But I like to try a new OS to discover what works and not, and to make my own opinion.<br /><br />Windows Phone lacked some polish but was rock solid, especially when compared to Android.
+But I like to try a new OS to discover what works and not, and to make my own opinion.<br><br>Windows Phone lacked some polish but was rock solid, especially when compared to Android.
 At least, the Lumia was a supercharged feature phone with a browser and a decent keyboard.

 [CV]: http://dmayance.com/culturez-vous/
 [image]: http://cl.ly/image/102N3O3C0k3z1c0g0u3g